 Whether you are hiring or firing an employee, there’s a whole list of tasks that need to be completed.
 During the hiring process, everything from reviewing resumes to onboarding employees requires tasks to be completed by different departments.
 Beginning with the resume, you want a searchable database to easily find a matching resume for a particular position.
 While there are resume databases out there, other human resource managers have found it beneficial to have a database within SharePoint.
 Normally, they are people who are inside of SharePoint throughout the day.
 This way they don’t have to click out of the system they’re already in all day long.

 Once you have found an employee, you must onboard them properly.
 With onboarding, there are multiple tasks that must be completed before the hire date.
 In most cases, HR and IT are involved in this process where they have their own checklist.
 This is the same for offboarding.
 With SharePoint, you can track the completion of all onboarding and offboarding tasks.
 You can even set up an automated workflow.

 Creating a Compliancy and Certification Center.

-SharePoint allows you to create a basic workflow to send email reminders a month before a certification expires.
-Plus, each employees would have the ability to submit requests for internal or external training.
+SharePoint allows you to create a basic workflow to send email reminders a month before the certification expires.
+Plus, each employee would have the ability to submit requests for internal or external training.
 These requests would go to their manager for approval.
-The training request form could include the dates of training, delivery type (i.e. book, classroom, online, etc.), cost, priority and status of request.
+The training request form could include the dates of training, delivery type (i.e. book, classroom, online, etc.), cost, priority, and status of the request.
 These SharePoint capabilities are extremely appealing to HR because mandatory courses can be assigned via SharePoint.

 You can even design a custom dashboard to compile data including: